-Uncorrected noncompliance is the status of a Corrective Action Plan (CAP) at the end of a correction cycle if the CAP activities did not correct the area(s) of noncompliance.
+Uncorrected noncompliance (UNC) is the status of a Corrective Action Plan (CAP) at the end of a correction cycle if the CAP activities did not correct the area(s) of noncompliance.
 Under an initial finding of noncompliance, a district is required to develop a CAP and must correct all findings of noncompliance as soon as possible, but in no case later than one year after notice.
-If correction of noncompliance is not completed within that year, the district will be issued an UNC status for the original CAP within Catamaran.
+If correction of noncompliance is not completed within that year, the district will be issued an uncorrected noncompliance (UNC) status for the original CAP in Catamaran.

-A technical assistance (TA) provider will be assigned to the district and will contact the district’s special education administrator (as identified in the Educational Entity Master) to set a meeting with key staff members who play a role in the noncompliance findings.
+- Planning Meeting: A technical assistance (TA) provider from the OSE will be assigned to the district and will contact the district’s special education administrator (as identified in the Educational Entity Master) to set a meeting with key staff members who play a role in the noncompliance findings.
 A representative from the ISD will be invited to this meeting.

-The TA and district will collaborate on a new plan to quickly achieve compliance.
-It will include targeted professional development for administrators and/or staff involved in the corrective plan.
+- CAP Development: The TA and district will collaborate on a new plan to quickly achieve compliance.
+It may include targeted professional development for administrators and/or staff involved in the corrective plan.

-A schedule for trainings, progress reports and a date for verification and closeout will be coordinated and monitored by OSE and the TA provider.
+- Ongoing Monitoring: A schedule for trainings, progress reports and a date for verification and closeout will be coordinated and monitored by the OSE and the TA provider.

-When a district has an UNC, there will be two items on the district task list in Catamaran: the original CAP and the UNC.
+When a district has an UNC, the original CAP will be available on the district’s Tasks Overview.
 Districts must continue to document all work within the original CAP.
-While at the UNC status (UNC In Progress), districts can access and edit all forms (CAP Cover Page, Activity Page, Request for Closeout and Student Checklist, if applicable).
-The process for CAP closeout/verification remains the same even though you have an UNC.
-Districts may still submit a request for verification and closeout.
+While at the UNC status (UNC In Progress), districts can access and edit all forms (CAP Cover Page, CAP Activity Page, Request for Closeout and Student Checklist, if applicable).
+The process for CAP closeout/verification remains the same for an UNC with the exception of the verification process completed by the TA rather than the ISD personnel.

-The district’s ISD or TA provider will schedule a time to visit the district and verify the correction in person.
-The ISD or TA provider will determine if all CAP activities have been corrected and if all data are now compliant by conducting a student record review.
+The TA provider will schedule a time to visit the district and verify the correction in person or virtually.
+The TA provider will review CAP activities and new data which may include conducting a student record review.

-After the ISD or TA provider has reviewed the CAP activities and student records and found them compliant, verification will be sent to the Michigan Department of Education (MDE).
+After the TA provider has reviewed the CAP activities and student records and found them compliant, verification will be sent to the OSE.

-Once MDE receives this request, it will review the verification activity.
-If MDE agrees with the ISD’s or TA provider’s recommendation, it will change the status to Verified and Closed by MDE.
-If MDE does not agree with the recommendations or has questions, it will return the CAP to the district for additional work, after which the ISD or TA provider can resubmit its recommendations to MDE for closeout.
+Once the OSE receives this request, it will review the verification activity.
+If the OSE agrees with the ISD’s or TA provider’s recommendation, it will change the status to Verified and Closed by MDE.
+If the OSE does not agree with the recommendations or has questions, it will return the CAP to the district for additional work, after which the TA provider can resubmit its recommendations to the OSE for closeout.